chalk/chalk/readme.md

 ## Browser support

-Since Chrome 69 ANSI escape codes are natively supported in the terminal.
+Since Chrome 69, ANSI escape codes are natively supported in the developer console.

 ## Windows